livewire/livewire/docs/lifecycle-hooks.md

 }
 ```

-Now, from actions and other places inside your component, you can access the `PostDto` object instead of the primitive data directly.
+Now, from actions and other places inside your component, you can access the `PostDto` object instead of the primitive data.

 The above example mainly demonstrates the abilities and nature of the `hydrate()` and `dehydrate()` hooks.
 However, it is recommended that you use [Wireables or Synthesizers](/docs/properties#supporting-custom-types) to accomplish this instead.

 ## Render

-If, for any reason, you want to hook into the process of rendering a component's Blade view, you can do so using the `rendering()` and `rendered()` hooks:
+If you want to hook into the process of rendering a component's Blade view, you can do so using the `rendering()` and `rendered()` hooks:

 ```php
 use Livewire\Component;